gama-platform/gama-platform.github.io/website/versioned_docs/version-1.9.2/OperatorsDH.md

   * **`evidence_theory_DM`** (`list<list>`, `list<map<string,unknown>>`, `bool`) --->  `int`

 #### Result:
 The index of the best candidate according to a method based on the Evidence theory.
 This theory, which was proposed by Shafer ([Shafer G (1976) A mathematical theory of evidence, Princeton University Press](http://www.glennshafer.com/books/amte.html)), is based on the work of Dempster ([Dempster A (1967) Upper and lower probabilities induced by multivalued mapping.
 Annals of Mathematical Statistics, vol.  38, pp. 325--339](https://projecteuclid.org/journals/annals-of-mathematical-statistics/volume-38/issue-2/Upper-and-Lower-Probabilities-Induced-by-a-Multivalued-Mapping/10.1214/aoms/1177698950.full)) on lower and upper probability distributions.
-The first operand is the list of candidates (a candidate is a list of criterion values); the second operand the list of criterion: A criterion is a map that contains seven elements: a name, a first threshold s1, a second threshold s2, a value for the assertion "this candidate is the best" at threshold s1 (v1p), a value for the assertion "this candidate is the best" at threshold s2 (v2p), a value for the assertion "this candidate is not the best" at threshold s1 (v1c), a value for the assertion "this candidate is not the best" at threshold s2 (v2c). v1p, v2p, v1c and v2c have to been defined in order that: v1p + v1c <= 1.0; v2p + v2c <= 1.0.; the last operand allows to use a simple version of this multi-criteria decision making method (simple if true)
+The first operand is the list of candidates (a candidate is a list of criterion values); the second operand the list of criterion: A criterion is a map that contains seven elements: a name, a first threshold s1, a second threshold s2, a value for the assertion "this candidate is the best" at threshold s1 (v1p), a value for the assertion "this candidate is the best" at threshold s2 (v2p), a value for the assertion "this candidate is not the best" at threshold s1 (v1c), a value for the assertion "this candidate is not the best" at threshold s2 (v2c). v1p, v2p, v1c and v2c have to been defined in order that: v1p + v1c &lt;= 1.0; v2p + v2c &lt;= 1.0.; the last operand allows to use a simple version of this multi-criteria decision making method (simple if true)

 #### Special cases:
   * returns -1 is the list of candidates is nil or empty